amplience/dc-integration-middleware/README.md

 There are also [Unit Tests](./docs/dev/unit-testing.md) for each method and vendor.

-## How to use the service

-As an example you can check our [eComm Toolkit extension](https://github.com/amplience/dc-extension-ecomm-toolkit) that is built using `dc-integration-middleware` as a middleware in `Next.js`.

 ## 🏁 Quick Start

+> Note: as an example you can check our [eComm Toolkit extension](https://github.com/amplience/dc-extension-ecomm-toolkit) that is built using `dc-integration-middleware` as a middleware in `Next.js`.

 Using the `config` object for one of the commerce vendors, you can get the Commerce API: